MilsonReal/MilsonReal/README.md

 - 💞️ I’m looking to collaborate on (doesn't matter)
 - 📫 How to reach me ...
 - don't use difficult words, i know english but there are a LOT of words i don't know.
 (I will probably use google translate in most cases like now).
+- introverted, I don't even know how to start a conversation, or even continue it.

 <!---
 MilsonReal/MilsonReal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.